This article details frequently asked questions regarding the encryption of our basic services and customer eligibility for new equipment.

 Yes, a professional installation is available for an additional charge.

-What if I want a set-top box instead of a digital adapter?
+What if I want a set-top box instead of a DTA?

 Set-top boxes are available for a regular monthly rate, which varies by area and level of service.
 Please contact us for more information.

-The promotional offer can be used with digital adapters or CableCARDs.
+The promotional offer can be used with DTAs or CableCARDs.

 I am a new Comcast customer, and channels were encrypted just before I signed up.
 Am I eligible for this offer?